-There are six different versions of BLAST because you can use a nucleotide sequence or protein sequence to query nucleotide or protein sequence databases, This is summarized in the screenshot above.
-Today, we will give three of these search tools a test drive: nucleotide blast, protein blast, and tblastn.
+There are six different versions of BLAST because you can use a nucleotide sequence or protein sequence to query nucleotide or protein sequence databases, This is summarized in

 A. Nucleotide Blast: This is the most straightforward type of search.
 You begin with a nucleotide sequence you want to know more about (the query) and "blast" it against a nucleotide database (the subject).